MaryIsbell/Editing/natturnerdocumentingsouth.md

-insurrection, with lists of the whites who were murdered, and of the negroes brought before the Court of Southampton, and there sentenced, &c. the right whereof he claims as proprietor, in conformity with an Act of Congress, entitled \"An act to amend the several acts respecting Copy Rights.\"
+insurrection, with lists of the whites who were murdered, and of the negroes brought before the Court of Southampton, and there sentenced, &c. the right whereof he claims as proprietor, in conformity with an Act of Congress, entitled "An act to amend the several acts respecting Copy Rights."

 EDMUND J. LEE, Clerk of the District.

-In testimony that the above is a true copy\
-from the record of the District Court for\
-the District of Columbia, I, Edmund I.\
+In testimony that the above is a true copy from the record of the District Court for the District of Columbia, I, Edmund I.
-Lee, the Clerk thereof, have hereunto\
-set my hand and affixed the seal of my\
-office, this 10th day of November, 1831.\
+Lee, the Clerk thereof, have hereunto set my hand and affixed the seal of my office, this 10th day of November, 1831.
-EDMUND J. LEE, C. D. C.\
+EDMUND J. LEE, C. D. C.
 (Seal.)

 ------------------------------------------------------------------------